-White goods in rental properties, now that’s a subject that I’m sure no one has ever been excited to read or learn about.
+White goods in rental properties, now that’s a subject that I’m sure no one has ever been excited to learn about.
 Ever!

 However, the reality is, it’s a subject all landlords (and tenants) need to consider when renting out their property.
 Most notably, which white goods should landlords supply, if any it all?

-I’ve received a few emails from folks requesting my thoughts on white goods in rental properties, so I’ve flooded my system with caffeine to take on the challenge.
+I’ve received a few emails from folks requesting my thoughts on white goods in rental properties, so I’ve flooded my inner core with caffeine and taken on the challenge.

 Hold onto your hats, it’s going to be the most uneventful journey of your life, probably.